crytic/not-so-smart-contracts/tx_origin_authorisation_misuse/README.md

 }
 ```

-which drain FreeSuperSecuredWallet of a msg.sender if particular sender owned one
+which drain FreeSuperSecuredWallet of a msg.sender if particular sender owned one.

 ## How to reproduce example